 - 1. The review of the Company's 2024 Statement of the Distribution of Earnings had been completed by the Audit Committee and submitted to the Board of Directors for approval. - 2.
-For the 2024 Statement of the Distribution of Earnings, please refer to Appendix 5. - 3.
+For the 2024 Statement of the Distribution of Earnings, please refer to Appendix 5 (page 34) to this Handbook. - 3.
 Please acknowledge the proposal.